TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_illegal_combo_logic.md

 - EPWM2_A/B, pin can be connected to an oscilloscope to view the waveform.
 - EPWM3_A/B, pin can be connected to an oscilloscope to view the waveform.
 - EPWM4_A/B, pin can be connected to an oscilloscope to view the waveform.
+- EPWM5_A/B, pin can be connected to an oscilloscope to view the waveform.
 - EPWM6_A/B, pin can be connected to an oscilloscope to view the waveform.

 ## AM263X-CC or AM263Px-CC